Last updated: October 14, 2024

 - Doc Bar: Inducted into the AQHA Hall of Fame in 1993, he sired many successful offspring.

-- Doc O’Lena: A champion cutting horse and son of Doc Bar, inducted into the AQHA Hall of Fame in 1977.
+- Doc O’Lena: A champion cutting horse and son of Doc Bar, he was inducted into the AQHA Hall of Fame in 1977.

 - Zippos Mr. Good Bar: A red dun horse inducted into the AQHA Hall of Fame in 2019, known for his athleticism and successful offspring.